Leystryku/LeyHitreg/README.md

 # LeyHitreg
 A GMod Hit-Registration addon from 2017

-## Banner
 ![Banner Image](assets/banner.jpg)

 ## Debugging Hit-Registration
-The initialization file leyhitreg/lua/autorun/leyhitreg.lua contains variables to allow you to debug the hit registration of the game with the addon.
+The initialization file leyhitreg/lua/autorun/leyhitreg.lua contains variables to allow you to debug the hit registration behaviour with the addon.

 ## Contribution
 Feel free to contribute.